hopwoods/hopwood-top-trumps/memory-bank/progress.md

         *   Reverted the `dev` script in `package.json` from using `concurrently` (for Vite + emulators) back to just `vite`.
 Local development will now connect to live Firebase services by default.
 The GitHub workflow for deploying functions remains.

 ---
-## Progress Update: 2025-06-21 (Afternoon/Evening)
+## Progress Update: 2025-06-21 (Evening)

 **XII.
-Deck Management - Phase 2 & 3: Default Deck Provisioning & UI Enhancements**
+Deck Management Evolution & DevOps Achievements**

-1.  **Default Deck Provisioning (Server-Side via Firebase Function):**
+1.  **Default Deck Provisioning - Strategy Pivot to Client-Side:**
+    *   **Initial Server-Side Attempt:**
-    *   **Card Type Update:** Modified `src/Machines/DeckMachine/DeckMachine.types.ts` to make `specialAbility` optional in the `Card` interface, accommodating default cards without abilities.
+        *   The `Card` type in `src/Machines/DeckMachine/DeckMachine.types.ts` was updated to make `specialAbility` optional.
-    *   **Static Deck Data:** Created `fable-forge-functions/src/data/defaultDeckData.ts` defining a "Starter Deck" with 20 cards.
-Card attributes were provided by the user and adjusted to meet the 1-10 per attribute and 50 total points rules.
-Special abilities were omitted for these default cards as requested.
-    *   **Firebase Function Implementation:**
-        *   Added `firebase-functions` and `firebase-admin` dependencies to the `fable-forge-functions` project.
-        *   Implemented an `onCreateUserProvisionDefaultDeck` auth trigger in `fable-forge-functions/src/index.ts`.
-This function automatically creates the default deck and its cards in Firestore for each new user.
-        *   Resolved TypeScript issues related to imports and parameter typing within the Firebase Function.
+        *   A static "Starter Deck" definition (20 cards, adjusted attributes, no special abilities) was created in `fable-forge-functions/src/data/defaultDeckData.ts`.
+        *   An `onCreateUser` Firebase Function was implemented in `fable-forge-functions/src/index.ts` to auto-provision this deck.
+This included installing `firebase-functions`, `firebase-admin`, and `@google-cloud/functions-framework` in the functions sub-project and resolving various TypeScript build errors related to Firebase SDK versions and import paths.
+    *   **Pivot Decision:** After discussion regarding the `onCreateUser` trigger's behavior (firing only for truly new Firebase Auth users, not existing test accounts), it was decided to pivot to a **client-side mechanism** for provisioning the default deck.
+This approach will provide more flexibility for ensuring all users (new and existing without the deck) receive it.
+The server-side Firebase Function for this purpose will be removed.

-2.  **Deck List UI Enhancements (`ManageDecksPage`):**
+2.  **Deck List UI Enhancements (`ManageDecksPage`):** (Completed as previously noted and documented)
     *   **`DeckListItem` Component:**
         *   Created `src/Components/Decks/DeckListItem/DeckListItem.tsx` (with associated `.types.ts` and `.styles.ts`) to display individual deck information (name, card count, description snippet) and action buttons (Edit, Delete).
     *   **Button Component & Icon System Refinements:**